bendrucker/obstruction/readme.md

 The schema used to parse the value, if defined.
 This can be a plain object (which will be passed to `Obstruct`) or the result of calling `Obstruct(schema)` earlier.
 It can also any generic function for transforming values.

 If the source value is undefined, Obstruct will immediately return `undefined` without calling your `schema`.
 This allows you to cleanly handle cases where a missing value might throw.

+#### `Obstruct.parent(schema)` -> `function`

+A convenience function for nested parent data within your output object.

+##### schema

+*Required*
+Type: `object` / `function`

+The schema used to parse the parent object rather than the value at the specified key.

 ## Schema Definitions